-This information guide is
+This information guide is intended

-who are experiencing difficulties with their colleagues.
-The
+experiencing difficulties with their colleagues.
+This information

-for professional advice.
+professional advice.
 This leaflet does not cover dealing with

-disciplinary matters or criminal behaviour (for that, please see
+disciplinary matters or with criminal behaviour.

 Relationships with colleagues